anthonylangsworth/Meraki/README.md

 - [ ] POST /networks/[networkId]/vlans
 - [ ] DELETE /networks/[networkId]/vlans/[id]

+## Mocking

+As stated above, one of the main goals for providing a client library is mocking it when unit testing the calling code.
+The `TestMerakiDashboardClientMocking` file in `Meraki.Dashboard.Test` provides examples of this.

 ## Exercise

 The exercises found at http://developers.meraki.com/post/152434096196/dashboard-api-learning-lab can be found